seasamgo/Reversi/README.md

 ## Description

 Play classic two-player Reversi!
-Select one of three visual themes and enter the desired grid-size.
-Update the score, pass to the next player, or exit the game with the corresponding buttons.
+Select one of three visual themes and enter the desired grid-size, then press New Game.
+Update the score, pass to the next player, or exit the game as needed.

 ## Instructions